UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 Read [the 'Replacing' section](#replacing).

-In Macbeth, there are many placenames ending on `land`.
+In Macbeth, there are many place names ending on `land`.

-Search for all placenames ending on `land` using `sed`.
+Search for all place names ending on `land` using `sed`.
 To be precise, search for all matches that:

 - (1) start with an uppercase character